LaxmanChoudhary/ubuntu-starter-recipe/starter/python-setup.md

 ### `pipenv`<br>
 Python wrapper for creating and managing **virtualenvs** *(virtual environment)*.
 It comes really handy when managing different python project with different dependencies.<br>
 Even as a beginner where you don't have that many projects to manage, it's a great practice to follow.<br>
-For more we can follow official docs or this gude [here](https://realpython.com/pipenv-guide).
 **steps to setup pipenv in ubuntu**<br>
 `pip3 install pipenv --user`<br>